harness/developer-hub/release-notes/platform.md

 - Upgraded the `com.nimbusds_nimbus-jose-jwt` library to version `9.37.3` to address high-severity vulnerabilities, including CVE-2023-52428, which could lead to denial of service through resource consumption.
 (PL-51347, ZD-70765)

-- Enhanced Notification Support: With Microsoft discontinuing notifications via the Office 365 connector, Harness now seamlessly integrates with Microsoft Workflows to create and manage notifications.
+- Enhanced Notification Support: Harness now seamlessly integrates with Microsoft Workflows to create and manage notifications, in addition to Microsoft Office 365 connectors.

 #### Fixed issues